zemuzhang74/precision-positioning-control-algo/README.md

 3. Is adaptive gain (scalar α) a reasonable approach here, or should I move toward full system identification / ML?
 4. How do I make this better representative of an actual physical system?

+## Feedback Welcome

+I’m actively looking for feedback on:
+- modeling assumptions
+- control strategy
+- potential improvements

+Feel free to open an issue or comment.

 ## System Description
 The control loop works as follows:
 1. Compute error between current position and target